 Bedrogfontein 4×4 trail Travel this rugged, scenic 45km’s trail in your own 4×4 vehicle between the Kabouga and Darlington sections in the north-western section of the Park.
 Stay overnight in rustic overnight accommodation at Kabouga cottage (sleeps six) or at Mvubu campsite in the Kabouga section near the town of Kirkwood.

-Alexandria hiking trail – This 32km two-day trail passes through the largest coastal dune field south of the equator, lush indigenous forest and unspoilt coastline.
+This 32km two-day trail passes through the largest coastal dune field south of the equator, lush indigenous forest and unspoiled coastline.

 Access to the coastal area of the Park is either at Sundays River Mouth off the N2 near Colchester where an entry fee is payable through a private caravan park, or a short drive away from the Woody Cape ranger’s offices off the R72 near Alexandria via a walking trail and boardwalk.